submariner-io/submariner/scripts/kind-e2e/README.md

 make e2e version=1.14.1
 ```

 Full list of supported k8s versions can found on [kind release page] page.
-We are using kind vesion 0.3.0.
+We are using kind version 0.4.0.
 Default **version** is 1.14.2.

 ### 2. Permanent